jupyterhub/zero-to-jupyterhub-k8s/doc/source/amazon/step-zero-aws-eks.rst

     This is necessary for the workers to find the master plane.

-    See `To enable worker nodes to join your cluster`_ *Step 3: Launch and Configure Amazon EKS Worker Nodes*
+    See `Getting Started with Amazon EKS`_ *Step 3: Launch and Configure Amazon EKS Worker Nodes*

 10. Preparing authenticator for Helm